JoshuaCarisma/JoshuaCarisma/README.md

-# Technical Project Manager | Emerging Data Scientist | Preventative Health Pioneer
+# I'm merging Technical Project Managagment with Data Science
-## Hi, I'm Joshua Carisma — PMP®, ITIL®, CSM, Data Science and Analytics Certified
-I'm a Technical Project Manager specializing in analytics, AI, and active listening to expertly solve problems.
+My name is Joshua Carisma and I specialize in analytics, AI, and active listening to expertly solve problems.

 In regards to my technical pursuits:

-📊 I'm passionate about using data to create impactful solutions in healthcare and business.
+📊 Passionate about using data to create impactful solutions in healthcare and business.
-💡 I focus on combining Natural Language Processing, Large Language Models, and Automation to build tools that enhance efficiency and drive business success.
+💡 Focusing on combining Natural Language Processing, Large Language Models, and Automation to build tools that enhance efficiency.
 🚑 Using technology to revolutionize healthcare by prioritizing preventative care with data-driven insights.
-🤖 Aiming to build AI systems for societal good, ensuring technology benefits everyone.
+🤖 Building AI systems for societal good, ensuring technology benefits everyone.
 🌎 Based in Los Angeles, CA

 ---